kimlehtinen/kimlehtinen.com/content/_index.md

 ---
-title: Home
+title: Software, Cloud & Engineering
 weight: 1
 ---

+# Software, Cloud & Engineering

 Hello!
-I'm Kim Lehtinen, a Software Engineer based in Finland, working mainly in the energy and industrial sector.
-My core belief is that everyone possesses a unique superpower, a distinct ability to contribute positively to our world.
-That's what I aspire to do through technology, and hope I can inspire others along the way to do the same.
+I’m Kim Lehtinen, a Software Engineer trying to make the world a better place through technology.
+I mostly work with backend and cloud technologies, and most of my experience is in industrial sector.
+I help companies gain a competitive advantage through software, automation & cloud.
+Every now and then I find time to write blog posts.